What is the Holy Meteora?

 The monastery itself is a beautiful building, renovated to a modern rustic standard.

-The inner prayer areas in the monastery are exquisitely adorned with art, furniture and other religious items.
-We were not allowed to take photographs in that area, but the postcards below show what we saw inside.
+Inside the inner prayer areas in the monastery you’ll find the space exquisitely adorned with art, furniture and other religious items.
+We were not allowed to take photographs in this area, but the postcards below show what we saw inside.

 Members of the public were entering and leaving the inner area, worshiping, kissing the image of Mary and crossing their chests – manoeuvring their way around those who were just spectating as we listened to talks from our tour guide.

-There used to be 300 monks living here, now there are only three!!
+300 monks used to live here, now there are only three!!